pierre-rouleau/usrhome/readme.rst

 Shell Status Info
 -----------------

-USRHOME provides the following special commands (implemented as shell functions or alias) that provide useful information about the current shell and can also serve as help reminders when writing shells script code.
+USRHOME provides the following special commands that provide useful information about the current shell and can also serve as help reminders when writing shells script code.

+These are implemented as shell functions or alias inside `usrhome/ibin/setfor-alias`_.

 ================================== ================================================================
 USRHOME Command Name               Description